anvaka/pplay/README.md

 Coordinate of a point is given by variable `vec2 p`, so you can get `p.x`, and `p.y`.

-The color output is returned from the main function `return vec4(r, g, b, a)` - each component of this vector corresponds to color, and ranges between `0` and `1`.
+The color is returned from the main function `return vec4(r, g, b, a)` - each component of this vector corresponds to color, and ranges between `0` and `1`.

 Given this information, we can change the output to anything we want: